deepin-community/ocaml-dune/doc/sites.rst

   package the location is at the same time in ``_build`` and in the install prefix of the second package.

-With the last example we see that the location of a site is not always a single directory, but can consist of a sequence of directories: ``["dir1" ; "dir2"]``.
+With the last example, we see that the location of a site is not always a single directory, but rather it can consist of a sequence of directories: ``["dir1" ; "dir2"]``.
 So a lookup must first look into `dir1`, then into `dir2`.

 .. _plugins:

-Plugins and dynamic loading of packages
+Plugins and Dynamic Loading of Packages
 ========================================

-Dune allows to define and load plugins without having to deal with specific compilation, installation directories, dependencies, or the Dynlink_ module.
+Dune allows you to define and load plugins without having to deal with specific compilation, installation directories, dependencies, or the ``Dynlink_`` module.

 To define a plugin:

 - The package defining the plugin interface must define a `site` where the plugins must live.
-Traditionally, this is in ``(lib plugins)``, but it is just a convention.
+Traditionally, this is in ``(lib plugins)``, but it's just a convention.

 - Define a library that each plugin must use to register itself (or otherwise